 With the startling rise of e-commerce, billions of packages are now being delivered annually to doorsteps around the world.
-While this obviously spells convenience for consumers, it also entails a much darker underbelly; the stark and inevitable rise of parcel theft.
+While this obviously spells convenience for consumers, it also entails a much darker underbelly; the stark and inevitable rise of parcel theft at your door.

 Homebuilders and community managers are aware of this problem, so what can they do to attempt to deter criminals and take care of our neighborhoods?
 What makes one residence more theft-prone than another?
 The answers to these questions are multifaceted and we’ll dive deeply into each in this article.
 Without any further ado, let’s get started!